Javapower77/cs2-industries-extended/Code/LongDescription.md

 ## SPECIAL THANKS
-I would like to thanks a lot for the patience on answering my question in order to keep learning on modding CS2 to the people on the Cities Skyline Modding Discord Server. krzychu124
+I would like to thanks a lot for the patience on answering my question in order to keep learning on modding CS2 to the people on the Cities Skyline Modding Discord Server.
+* krzychu124
-Bruceyboy24804
+* Bruceyboy24804
-StarQ / Qoushik
+* StarQ / Qoushik
-TDW
+* TDW
-yenyang
+* yenyang
-... to mention some of them
+... to mention some of them!

 ## DISCLAIMER
 * Safe to remove.
 This mod will not break your save if removed.
 However the assets will no longer work.